Tyler Sirois

-Tyler Sirois is a Republican member of the Florida Legislature representing the state's 51st House District, which includes part of Brevard County on Florida's Space Coast.
+Tyler Sirois is a Republican member of the Florida Legislature representing the state's 31st House District, which includes part of Brevard County on Florida's Space Coast.

+He sponsored HB 3 in Florida in an effort to protect minors on the internet.
+This would force websites to required age verification or face hefty fines.
+In response to HB 3, Pornhub blocked access in Florida starting January 1, 2025.

+Early life and education

+Sirois graduated from Florida State University in 2006, where he was a member of Tau Kappa Epsilon fraternity.

 Florida House of Representatives

 Sirois defeated Henry Parrish in the August 28, 2018 Republican primary, winning 61.5% of the vote.
 In the November 6, 2018 general election, Sirois won 57.73% of the vote, defeating Democrat Mike Blake.

 Sirois is a co-chairman of the Florida Legislature's Space Caucus, a group of members supporting the expansion of Florida's commercial aerospace industry.